Flash1714/EndlessRunnerProject/README.md

 # EndlessRunnerProject

-Making an endless runner in unity.
+Making an endless runner game in unity.

 Followed the tutorial from : https://youtu.be/5M7vX_z6B9I to get started with unity.